Easy Graham Cracker Houses

-How to Make A-Frame Graham Cracker Houses
+How to Make Graham Cracker Houses Step-by-Step

-Icing: this recipe or this one (if you can find meringue powder).
+- Icing: Try this recipe or this one (if you can find meringue powder).
 I made a double recipe, divided it by four, and put each portion into a quart-size zip top bag.
 We snipped off one corner and the girls each piped icing onto their house.

 I definitely recommend assembling the houses ahead of time and letting the kids focus on the decorating because that’s really the fun part.
 I choose natural toppings because I knew that they’d eat as they worked and I wanted to at least limit some of the sugar intake.
 The icing may have defeated that purpose, but in the end, the monotone palette of these turned out to be super sweet and modern!